kellykryoung/AI_Class/README.md

 # AI_Class ( 2023.04.17 ~ 2023.10.23 )

-Hi, I really hope to be one of the fashinon_AI developers.
+Hi, I really hope to be one of the fashion_AI developers.

 Let's be drenched in these codes together. :)